nlpeters/Diabetes_Predictor/README.md

 # Diabetes_Predictor
-## Diabetes Predictor based on Gradient Boosting Model on hospital questionnaire data
+## Diabetes Predictor based on Gradient Boosting Classifier Model on hospital questionnaire data

 Please see pdf file "Findings_Report" for information about the development of the model.